 A) Education:

-Advanced university degree in management or public administration or planning/strategic planning or development or project management/evaluation or environmental science and management or environmental law and policy or any other relevant major.
+Advanced university degree in management or chemical engineering or chemical sciences or planning/strategic planning or development or project management/evaluation or environmental science and management or environmental law and policy or any other relevant major.

 A degree in topics relevant to themes of Stockholm Convention, Basel Convention) or very relevant fields to the Hazardous Materials Management.